Tiefling: In other media

 In the PC game Planescape: Torment the player character is joined by Annah, a tiefling fighter/thief with a rat-like tail.
 In Baldur's Gate 2: Shadows of Amn the tiefling bard NPC Haer'Daelis can join the party.
 In Neverwinter Nights: Hordes of the Underdark, Valen Shadowbreath, a tiefling weapons master, is a recruitable henchman and potential romance option.
 Arden Swift is a tiefling NPC who plays a minor role in the last act of the campaign.
 In Neverwinter Nights II, tiefling is a playable race and Neeshka, a female tiefling rogue, can join the party.
 Tieflings are also a playable race in the online MMORPG Neverwinter.
-Two variants of Tieflings are among the playable races in Dungeons & Dragons Online.
-Baldur's Gate 3 sees the introduction of the tiefling barbarian Karlach as a playable character, along with having a prominent subplot involving tiefling refugees escaping to Baldur's Gate.
+Two variants of tieflings are among the playable races in Dungeons & Dragons Online.
+Tiefling are among the playable races in Baldur's Gate 3 (2023).
+The game also includes the tiefling barbarian Karlach, who the player can pick as a playable or companion option, and a prominent subplot involving tiefling refugees escaping to Baldur's Gate.

 The Brimstone Angels novels by Erin M. Evans, set in the Forgotten Realms, feature the tiefling warlock Farideh as the main character.
 One of the main characters in the Dungeons & Dragons comic by John Rogers, Tisha Swornheart, is a tiefling warlock.
 The Pathfinder Tales novels by Dave Gross feature the tiefling Rogue Radovan Virholt as one of the two primary protagonists.

 Sophia Lillis portrays Doric, a tiefling druid, in the 2023 film Dungeons & Dragons: Honor Among Thieves.
-Doric also appears in a prequel novel – The Druid’s Call (2023) by E.K.
+Doric also appears in a prequel novel—The Druid’s Call (2023) by E.K.
 Johnston.